Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Types

-A type annoatation can be defined using the `:` operator after a variable, followed by a type definition, by default, in `nonstrict` mode, all variables are assigned the type `any`.
+A type annotation can be defined using the `:` operator after a variable, followed by a type definition.
+By default, in `nonstrict` mode, all variables are assigned the type `any`.

 ```lua
 local foo: string = "bar"